ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/05-programming-preliminaries.md

 As mentioned earlier, a data type consists of a set of values and the operations that can be performed on them.
 Primitive data types are basic types provided by a programming language (including our pseudocode) and cannot be user-defined.
-Some data structures, such as arrays and lists, are built into many languages and organize collections of values, while compound data types, such as classes or algebraic data types, allow users to define their own structures.
+Some data structures, such as arrays and lists, are built into many languages and organise collections of values, while compound data types, such as classes or algebraic data types, allow users to define their own structures.
 The next sections introduce the data types used in this book.

 #### Primitive data types